-Student activity funds are not part of district funds but must be approved by the Board, The Board adopts this policy to ensure proper supervision of student activity funds under the district's responsibility.
-[1]
+Student activity funds are not part of district funds but must be approved by the Board.
+The Board adopts this policy to ensure proper supervision of student activity funds under the district's responsibility.[1]

-The Superintendent or designee is responsible for developing adminutes we regulations governing student activity funds.
+The Superintendent or designee is responsible for developing administrative regulations governing student activity funds

 The building principal is responsible for working with students and advisors, implementing policies and procedures, and maintaining fiscal records.
-The principal shall serve as custodian of the funds and shall countersign all checks drawn upon them.
-The principal shall be bonded.
+The principal Student Activity Funds Treasurer shall serve as custodian of the funds and shall countersign all checks drawn upon them.
+The principal and shall be bonded.
 [2]

-Activity advisors are responsible for working with students in assigned activities and ensuring compliance with policy and administrative regulations by the student organization
+Activity advisors are responsible for working with students in assigned activities and ensuring compliance with policy and administrative regulations by the student organization.

-The organization's student treasurer and faculty advisor are responsible for maintaining records of all funds collected and disbursed and submitting required reports to the Board.
+The organization's student-treasurer Student Activity Funds Treasurer and faculty advisor are responsible for maintaining records of all funds collected and disbursed and submitting required reports to the Board.